Olivia Holdt

+Holdt played youth football with Vildbjerg SF before starting her senior career with then-Danish Women's League side VSK Aarhus in 2019.
+Following one and a half seasons with VSK, Holdt signed with Danish Women's League side Fortuna Hjørring in 2020, where she played for two years and received the Player of the Year award for the 2020/2021 campaign.
+In 2022, Holdt started playing professionally when she signed with Damallsvenskan side FC Rosengård where she played for two years until 2024, during which the club won the league twice – in 2022 and in 2024.
+Holdt signed with Women's Super League side Tottenham Hotspur in 2025.

-Club
+Club career

 She was the sixth highest scoring player in the 2019-20 Elite Division.

 She was named Player of the Year in the Elite Division 2020-21.

 International career

 She has appeared for the Danish national youth team and Danish national junior team, several times.
 In 2019, she made her debut for the Denmark national under-23 team, against Netherlands.

 Holdt made her debut for the senior Denmark national team on 8 April 2021 against the Republic of Ireland, coming on as a substitute for Signe Bruun.
 She was also in the squad for the subsequent friendly against Wales.